slightknack/slightknack.dev/content/blog/misadventures-stellar-quest.md

 - others use it and it works
 - still waiting
 - reinstall the app
-- announcement on main discord server: don't reinstall the app!
+- announcement on main discord server: rate limiting fixed, don't reinstall the app!
-- lost all my progress registration is closed
+- lost all my progress, registration is closed
 - but solution works!
 - Arghhghgh!

+# It's not all bad

 - It's not all bad
 - people I helped on secret server gave me a portion of their winnings for helping them.
 - In the future, wait out all bugs!
+- Making friends is a good thing!
 - Hope that thursday goes better.
 - The end

 - Closing thoughts

 > ## Don't Buy me a Coffee!
-> Because don't drink coffee! ... but, if you want to, idk, buy me a *half-gallon of crypto-funded chocolate milk*, I'm game.
+> Because I don't drink coffee! ... but, if you want to, idk, buy me a *half-gallon of crypto-funded chocolate milk*, I'm game.
 My stellar address is `slightknack*stellarx.com`; alternatively, my public key is:
 > ```
 > GBKDWR2YMORRJVKLJGVWBOBVFWCBJEITSGNFQLKS6O6E2RYE364UBK6I
 > ```